-HARDY FRUIT GARDEN .- Whenever the ground becomes dry enough for treading on without injuring the borders, let the pruning of hardy fruit trees, as Apples, Pears, Plums, &c., be put in hand, more particularly if there is a large are better left till towards spring, as birds in hard winters are very destructive to their buds; Raspberries may have

-GUIDE TO THE LECTURE ROOM.
+HARDY FRUIT GARDEN .- Whenever the ground becomes dry enough for treading on without injuring the borders. let the pruning of hardy fruit trees, as Apples, Pears, Plums. &c., be put in hand, more particularly if there is a large a mount of this kind of work to be done-begin with the orchard and open quarters first; Currants and Gooseberries are better left till towards spring, as birds in hard winters are very destructive to their buds; Raspberries may have GUIDE TO THE LECTURE ROOM.